- Can Spanish YouTubers Help you to Learn Spanish?

 Thanks to these cartoons, all users will learn the basics of the Spanish language quickly and efficiently (numbers, colors, basic vocabulary…).

 Look for actual Spanish cartoons instead of translated English ones.
-In Spanish, “cartoon” is called “dibujos animados.”
+In Spanish, “cartoon” is “dibujos animados.”
 This way you’ll be able to find the ones that Spanish-speaking children love.

 For fans of Spanish singers, this is easy.
 You just have to listen attentively to their songs to understand the words.